-These are tiny size scale insects that look like a miniature fried egg.
+These are tiny size scale insects that look like miniature fried eggs.
 It forms colonies undersides of leaves of home plants such as acacias, ericas, laurels, and palms.
 Interestingly, it does not produce honeydew.

-These are also known as horse chestnut scale and form dense colonies on branches and trunk.
+These are also known as horse chestnut scales and form dense colonies on branches and trunks.
 Infestation is most common in summer when females mature.